dmvaldman/dmvaldman.github.io/_posts/2024-07-10-schizorationality.md

 Here, there are several schools of Schizorationalty (many-worlds, pilot-wave, I don't have time to go into them all).
 The one I ascribe to is a nod to modern AI training.
 A Schizorationalist, in her purest form, is like a base language model.
 She contains all knowledge in existence and internally forms representations of any possible person.
 When you run such a model, all you get is unvarnished schizoid output.
 But now we do an [RLHF](https://www.anthropic.com/news/claudes-constitution) training step against a constitution---the principles we define externally and quite arbitrarily.
 Slowly the schizotic episodes become more stable and relatable---an identity emerges.
 The multitude of internal selves are still present, but are now accessed in an opinionated way.
 Streams of personas are rolled out, and from this frenzy of contradiction, a reward model plucks out "Who am I now?".

 This is quite a departure from the behavior of rationalists.
 A rationalist has evolved from inside out.
 He starts from tabula rasa beliefs, and is led, experience by experience, to occupy a niche of thought.
 A society of rationalists, doing this in parallel against a diversity of experience, forms a landscape of incoherent ideologies, each laying claim on truth.
 A Schizorationalist inverts this model; she has evolved from outside in.
 Rather than starting tabula rasa, she starts from the landscape.
 Rather than being led to action via Bayes' rule, she chooses a Bayesian who acts.
-Rather than referring to her beliefs she's convinced are truths, she refers to her principles she sees as arbitrary.
+Rather than referring to beliefs taken as truths, she refers to principles taken as arbitrary.

 ----------